ionTea/kattis_submit/README.md

 I recommend creating an alias for your shell by modifying your .zshrc/.bashrc file, just add something like alias kattis = "python ~/{PATH TO SCRIPT}"

-To use the script, just write kattis and the available options will be printed
+If you add the alias, just write kattis and the available options will be printed

 ## From Kattis original script
 ## Running the client